nikbrunner/nibru.dev/README.md

 This is the next version of my personal website.
 ## Todos

-- [ ] Put component scss files in a folder with their `.tsx` counterpart
 - [ ] Fonts
 - [ ] Colors
 - [ ] Debug mode